Cwantic/Documentation/Python/Samples/lyre.md

     def GetLValue(self):
         return self.Lvalue
 ```

 Save it !

+This will create a window with an illustration and 2 edits, one for the length and one for the radius.

+You can set the **default values** in the parameters of the App.

+GetLValue() gives the user length.

+GetRValue() gives the user radius.
 ## 5. Script properties

 In this kind of script, user has to define the **button** :